lightly-ai/labelformat/README.md

 - Tested with round trip tests to ensure consistency
 - MIT license

+#### Supported Platforms

+This package is compatible with the following platforms:

+- Windows
+- macOS
+- Linux

 > **Note**
 > Labelformat is a young project, contributions and bug reports are welcome.
 Please see [Contributing](#contributing) section below.

 ## Installation